Humbun/GLY4930-Project/README.md

-This project introduces plotting 3D surfaces in python using Matplotlib.
+This project introduces plotting 3D surfaces in Python using Matplotlib.
 The demo is intended to get the user acquainted with the basics of creating 3D plots and includes 3 test surfaces utilizing a mixture of trigonometric, polynomial, and exponential functions.
 The surfaces will have random noise and a gaussian filter applied to create a unique plot every time.